 When Should You Trade Forex in Nigeria?

-Frequently Asked Questions on Forex Trading
+Frequently Asked Questions

-What is leverage in forex?
+What is Leverage in forex?

-Leverage comes about when you borrow funds from your broker to trade.
+Leverage comes about when you lend funds from your broker to trade.
 It is represented in a ratio.
 A 1:50 leverage ratio means that for every 1 USD you deposit, you can open a trade worth 50 USD.

-Another way of looking at leverage is you only need to deposit 1/50th of the total contract amount while your broker lends you the balance.
+Another way of looking at leverage is you only need to deposit 1/30th of the total contract amount while your broker lends you the balance.

 If contract sum is 5,000 USD and leverage is 1:50 you only need to put down 100 USD required margin of your own money, and your broker loans you the rest.
 However you repay the loan with interest.